Inferring Hidden Symmetries of Exotic Magnets from Detecting Explicit Order Parameters: Introduction

 \section{Introduction}

 Applications of machine learning in different fields of physics have become ubiquitous and witnessed a dramatic rise in the past few years ~\cite{Carleo19, Carrasquilla20}, ranging from statistical physics~\cite{Zdeborova16, Sohl15}, condensed matter physics~\cite{Carleo17, Wang16, Carrasquilla17}, chemistry and material science~\cite{Nussinov16, Butler18, Morgan20}, to high energy physics~\cite{Guest18, Radovic18, Ntampaka19} and quantum computation~\cite{Schuld18, Biamonte17, Haah17}.
 Although studies in the earlier stages have primarily focused on benchmarking algorithms, many recent developments are moving towards practical tools for solving more complicated and challenging problems.
-Instances of these advances include, for example, discovering new classes of wavefunctions in strongly-correlated systems~\cite{Luo19}, improving the accuracy on atoms and small molecules~\cite{Pfau19, Hermann19}, designing efficient algorithms~\cite{Liao19, Carleo19b, Nagai17}, and analyzing experiments~\cite{Zhang19, Torlai19, Bohrdt19}.
+Instances of these advances include, for example, discovering new classes of wave functions in strongly correlated systems~\cite{Luo19}, improving the accuracy on atoms and small molecules~\cite{Pfau20, Hermann20}, designing efficient algorithms~\cite{Liao19, Carleo19b, Nagai17}, and analyzing experiments~\cite{Zhang19, Torlai19, Bohrdt19, Khatami20}.